 Biking: Bicycling is a simple and fun form of exercise.
 Cycling is a low-impact activity that does not have the excessive pounding associated with other activities, like running.
 It increases joint movement and can actually serve to strengthen joints because it builds cartilage rather than breaking it down.

-Strength/Resistance Training: Strength training is important because RA can often lead to weakened muscles.
+Strength/Resistance Training: Strength training is also important to maintain muscle strength.
 You can choose from a variety of resistance tools, including elastic bands, free weights, medicine balls, machines—and even your own body weight.
 Weight machines are sometimes discouraged because they can force the joint into a specific predetermined movement pattern.
 Many people find that elastic bands are the optimal choice.

 If you’re beginning an exercise program, take your time easing into increased physical activity.
 Listen to your body and be sure to back off if you notice joint pain that lasts longer than two hours after exercise.
 Here are a few tips for exercise success:

 - Use Heat: Sometimes it helps to apply heat to your joints prior to exercise.
 Heat helps relax the joints and muscles and can also help relieve any pain you may have.
 Heat should be warm, but not painfully hot.
 Apply heat—in the form of warm towels, hot packs, or a shower—for about 20 minutes.

 - Warm Up: It’s important to warm up by moving your joints gently with some range-of-motion or stretching exercises.
 Take five to ten minutes to warm up before moving on to strength or aerobic exercise.

 - Go Easy: Exercise should feel like effort, not struggle.
 Use slow, easy movements.
 If you notice pain, stop for a break.
 Pay attention—sharp pain that is stronger than usual might indicate a problem.